Cadu2312/Tower-Defense/README.md

 6-Divirta-se!

-A classic game style, focused on the creation and upgrading of defense towers.

-Each tower has its own purpose and a cost for creation/upgrade.
+3D tower defense-style strategy game with a fixed camera view.

+I used the Unity engine and the C# programming language to develop the game logic, create and position defense elements, and implement gameplay mechanics.

+The project involved creating an immersive 3D environment and optimizing performance to ensure a smooth and engaging experience for players.

 Tutorial:
 1-Choose the desired tower.